-I live in Sydney, Australia, I’m a Software Engineer at Tyro Payments, a professional Java developer, a passionate Scala hobbyist, a big fan of *nix command line tools, a somewhat capable iOS programmer, a microservices apprentice, and a mediocre website designer.
+I live in Sydney, Australia, I’m a Product Manager at Tyro Payments.
+I also have a long history as a software engineer, a professional Java developer, a passionate Scala hobbyist, a big fan of *nix command line tools, a somewhat capable iOS programmer, a microservices apprentice, and a mediocre website designer.

 I Love Building Software that Improves the World

 Let’s start from the beginning: my first computer.
 It was a Dick Smith System 80.
 It was awesome being able to play video games at home (after putting the tape on to load and going outside to play for 1/2 an hour.
 That’s right, kids – TAPES!)
 While my two older brothers were content just playing the tape games, I started typing in code from the manual.
 I had no idea what I was doing at first, but soon I was writing my own programs to do amazing things like randomly turn pixels on and off on the screen.
 I’m pretty sure one of my brothers would have said “What the hell are you doing?” at this point.
 They’ve always been encouraging like that.
 But I was hooked; I was a hacker from the first moment I got a chance.

 Fast-forward about eight years: my Year 11 English teacher told my Mum that my desire to be a journalist was silly because my English marks weren’t good enough.
 She was wrong, but I started talking about going into computers and Mum and Dad didn’t do anything to stop me, which is probably the best way of encouraging a teenager.
 Thank goodness for my English teacher being so wrong and my parents’ silent guidance, because writing software for a living is fantastic and if I’d been a journalist I would have had to study in Bathurst before joining a dying industry.
 Bullet dodged.